gslab-econ/gslab_python/gslab_scons/README.md

 ## Notes on release.py

-Make a release from an SCons directory by running the module `release`.
+Make a release from a SCons directory by running the module `release`.

 A user can either run the following from the command line within the directory of interest (e.g. `/paper_slides`) or write a Python script to call the module (see "Python wrapper" section below).
 If using the command line, run the following: